Frequently Asked Questions

 Q – “Are you any good?”

-A – I have a couple of decades of experience, I’m a member of The Inner Magic Circle and an amazing CV.
+A – I have a couple of decades of experience, I’m a member of The Inner Magic Circle with Gold Star (so The Magic Circle seem to think so) and an amazing CV.
 All magicians can do tricks.
-I know exactly when to approach people, when to leave them, how to change my act for different groups – basically, all the stuff that only years of experience can provide.
 Read my reviews to see what people who have booked me think.
 And also watch my videos.

 Q – “When is the best time to add a touch of magic to our wedding?”

-A – The best time is usually during the photo period.
-Early on to set the mood that it’s a going to be a fun day and instantly gives guests the opportunity to mix and give them something novel to talk about.
+A – The best time is usually during the photo period although it’s different for everyone.
+Magic and entertainment early on is perfect to set the mood that it’s a going to be a fun day and instantly gives guests the opportunity to mix and give them something novel to talk about.
 The Wedding Breakfast is also a great time.
+If you are concerned about your evening guests, as they are arriving works well too.
 Please see Wedding Magician page for a full run down.

 Q – Should I have a table/close up magician or a cabaret act?

-A – This is a common question and the answer depends on the type of event.
-Weddings are usually best having mix and mingle or table magic and small private parties are often best having walk around magic or a Secret Room performance.
+A – The answer depends on the type of event.
+Weddings are usually best having mix and mingle or table magic.
+Small private parties are often best having a show for everyone, walk around magic or a Secret Room performance (depends on the number of guests).
 Corporate events, dinners, golf and rotary clubs can really benefit from having an after dinner magician to entertain the whole audience after the meal with the stand up cabaret.
-Ask Alan for advice on what would work best.
+Ask Alan for advice on what would work best for you.

 Q – “How much does it cost to hire a magician?”